Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/CONTRIBUTING.md

 	![Description for properties](https://github.com/OfficeDev/office-content-pr/blob/master/rest-api/Microsoft.Graph/api-reference/contributing-images/properties-entity.PNG)

 That's all there is to it.
 Just adding those strings turned an empty, sad looking piece of API reference into a helpful page that developers can use to make awesome stuff with our API.

+### Add code examples

+Adding code examples is done through editing helper Markdown files.
+Just like the JSON files, there are Markdown files associated with each entity type.
+In order to add an example, just add a new snippet with the format below to that entity's file.
+For the ```Item``` resource, the file would be called *item-examples.md* located in *markdowns/rest*.

+***TBD: Need to get format from Sudhi, as well as get file name format and directory structure.***

+If added correctly, the tool will append the new, great example you added directly into the appropriate reference page.